Support our work by becoming our Patron! Learn More

 Q1.
 What is the purpose of this SOP?

 Q2.
-Why is personal hygiene very important for kitchen staffs?
+Why is personal hygiene very important for kitchen staff?

 Q4.
-Provide a few example scenarios which require to wash hands before handling any food items?
+Provide a few example scenarios that require washing hands before handling any food items.

 Q5.
-Provide few examples of standard hair restraints and jewellery for kitchen staff?
+Provide a few examples of standard hair restraints and jewelry for kitchen staff.